History of CNN: Larry King Live

 In June 1985, CNN launched a primetime interview show hosted by Larry King.
 Larry King Live featured interviews with one or more prominent individuals, mainly celebrities, politicians and businesspeople.
 The show became the longest-running program on CNN, lasting for 25 years until King's retirement from the network in 2010.
-It was the highest-rated news show on television until 2001, when The O'Reilly Factor on rival Fox News Channel surpassed Larry King Live in the ratings and has remained the highest-rated cable news program ever since.
+It was the highest-rated news show on television until 2000, when The O'Reilly Factor on rival Fox News Channel surpassed Larry King Live in the ratings.

 Unlike many interviewers, Larry King had a direct, non-confrontational approach.
 His interview style was characteristically frank, but with occasional bursts of irreverence and humor.
 His approach attracted some guests who would not otherwise appear.
 King, who was known for his general lack of pre-interview preparation, once bragged that he never pre-read the books of authors who appeared on his show.
 Critics have claimed that Larry King asked "soft" questions in comparison to other interviewers, which allowed him to reach guests who would be averse to interviewing on "tough" talk shows.

 On February 24, 1987, King suffered a major heart attack and had to undergo a quintuple-bypass surgery.
 It was a life-altering event as previously, smoking was one of his trademarks and he was unashamed of his addiction.
 King was a three-pack-a-day smoker and kept a lit cigarette during his interviews, so he would not have to take time to light up during breaks.
 After the incident, he encouraged curbing smoking to reduce the risk of cardiovascular disease.